ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 ### Game Logic Script

 Here we go!
 Create a script called `CoinGameLogic`.

-Let's also create a Replicator underneath that by right-clicking within the hierarchy.
+Let's also add a Replicator to our hierarchy via Object > Create Replicator.
 Replicators let you communicate between the server and client.
 Think of them as containing universal variables, their values accessible anywhere.

-Next, create a boolean parameter called "gameOver" under the Replicator.
+Next, create a boolean parameter called "gameOver" under the Replicator via the button at the bottom of the Properties panel.
 Leave this unchecked, like default.

 * Create a Replicator
 * Create a parameter for the Replicator